Whoaa512/starred/README.md

 - [microsoft/generative-ai-for-beginners](https://github.com/microsoft/generative-ai-for-beginners) - 21 Lessons, Get Started Building with Generative AI
 - [VectorSpaceLab/OmniGen2](https://github.com/VectorSpaceLab/OmniGen2) - OmniGen2: Exploration to Advanced Multimodal Generation. https://arxiv.org/abs/2506.18871
 - [NirDiamant/agents-towards-production](https://github.com/NirDiamant/agents-towards-production) - This repository delivers end-to-end, code-first tutorials covering every layer of production-grade GenAI agents, guiding you from spark to scale with proven patterns and reusable blueprints for real-w
-- [BauplanLabs/examples](https://github.com/BauplanLabs/examples) - reference implementations and use cases done with bauplan
 - [babycommando/neuralgraffiti](https://github.com/babycommando/neuralgraffiti) - Live-bending a foundation model’s output at neural network level.
 - [microsoft/TaskTracker](https://github.com/microsoft/TaskTracker) - TaskTracker is an approach to detecting task drift in Large Language Models (LLMs) by analysing their internal activations.
 It provides a simple linear probe-based method and a more sophisticated metr
 - [adam-maj/deep-learning](https://github.com/adam-maj/deep-learning) - A deep-dive on the entire history of deep-learning